 Editing & proofreading your work

 To edit your work read it through a number of times, each time with a different focus.
 We recommend reading your work at least twice:

 - once to make sure your ideas are clear and written in an ordered, logical manner

 - a second time to review your grammar.

 It is usually necessary to do this sort of editing very slowly.
 One way to slow yourself down is to read aloud, or to at least mouth the words.
-Alternatively, have someone else read your work.
+It can also help to have someone else read your work.

-Make sure that you check your essays for spelling errors and make sure you correct them.
-Remember not to rely 100% on your computer's spell checker.
+Check your essays for spelling errors and don't rely entirely on your computer's spell checker.
 Words can be spelt correctly but not be the right word.
-Your computer will not know this!

 Referencing & plagiarism